You probably use the cloud as a backup storage in some way or other, right?

 The starting point for this example is the desire to additionally synchronize important directories of the notebook to an external data medium.
 The advantage of this old-fashioned backup method is that stored files are available even if cloud access is not possible at any given time for whatever reason.
 Local backups also come in handy when data volumes are too large for cloud storage, for example, when virtual machines, video projects, and so on are involved.

 We would also like to point out the most important disadvantage right away: “Synchronizing means that files deleted on your notebook will also be deleted on the external disk.”
 Thus, this backup procedure does not provide the option to restore deleted or overwritten files.
-In this respect, the Bash or PowerShell scripts presented in this chapter should not represent your sole means of backup but should instead complement other methods.
+In this respect, the Bash or PowerShell scripts presented in this post should not represent your sole means of backup but should instead complement other methods.

 Be Careful with Backups of Files Currently Used